vocdoni/ui-components/README.md

 There's a `dev` script on every project, allowing you to watch for your changes, and automatically refreshing the contents thanks to the hot module reload.

-But the main repo has turborepo configured, so you can start everything by just running `yarn dev` in the root folder.
+The main repo has turborepo configured, meaning you could just run `yarn dev` on the root folder, but to be honest it does not work very well and can be a bit frustrating, specially when you start having weird errors related to react internals.

-Using this method you'll sometimes see errors in the console about not being able to resolve `@vocdoni/react-components`.
-Just ignore it, since that's because it's building the scripts in that moment.
+For that reason it's a bit better to just run `yarn dev` on two different terminals when you need to work on the components (and see a preview).

+Turbo is still very usefull if you only want to build (`yarn build` from the root), that's why it has been maintained (at least for now).

 LICENSE
 -------